Cameron-S1/Lingo/README.md

 *   **Refined Review System:** Focuses on content quality by flagging items needing attention.
 This includes potential homonym conflicts (same target word, different proposed translations), ambiguous AI interpretations (e.g., missing or unclear translations), content validation issues, or entries where the AI couldn't confidently categorize the data.
 (Note: Direct API processing errors are logged for debugging but generally do not create review items, keeping the review queue focused on content.)
 *   **Search & Filter:** Provides capabilities to search and filter grammar log entries.
 *   **Structured Log Entries:** Stores entries with fields for target text, native translation, category, notes, example sentences, and specific fields for character-based languages (e.g., Kanji, Kana, Romanization for Japanese).
+*   **Furigana Display on Hover (Japanese):** For Japanese entries, the AI attempts to generate Hiragana readings (Furigana) for individual Kanji characters within words.
+This data is stored and, in the Grammar Log, hovering over `kanji_form` or `target_text` cells containing these Kanji will display the Furigana above the respective characters using HTML `<ruby>` tags.

 ## Technologies Used